 \subsection{Evaluation on 3D Capability}

-We use QM9~\cite{qm9} dataset to evaluate the effectiveness of \name{} in 3D scenarios.
+We use QM9~\citep{qm9} dataset to evaluate the effectiveness of \name{} on 3D tasks.
 QM9 is a quantum chemistry benchmark with 134K small organic molecules.
 It contains 12 tasks, covering the energetic, electronic and thermodynamic properties of molecules.
-Following~\cite{TholkeF22Equivariant}, we randomly split 10,000 and 10,831 molecules as validation and test, respectively, with the remaining molecules for finetuning the model.
-Results are presented in Table~\ref{tab:qm9}, evaluated on MAE metric where lower number indicates better performance. \name{} achieves state-of-the-art performance among multimodal methods on 8 out of 12 tasks, some of them with a large margin (e.g., Gap, HOMO, LUMO), demonstrating the strong capability of our model for 3D tasks.
+Following~\citep{TholkeF22Equivariant}, we randomly split 10,000 and 10,831 molecules as validation and test set, respectively, and use the remaining molecules for finetuning.
+Results are presented in Table~\ref{tab:qm9}, evaluated on MAE metric (lower number indicates better performance). \name{} achieves state-of-the-art performance among multimodal methods on 8 out of 12 tasks, some of which with a large margin (\textit{e.g.}, Gap, HOMO, LUMO), demonstrating the strong capability of our model for 3D tasks.